-Go Smoke Some Herb
+Go Smoke Some Cannabis

-After the medical cannabis research I’ve conducted over the past decade for my writing projects, I now know what I will tell the next person who is considering suicide and honest enough to express that to me: Go smoke or vaporize some herb.
+After the medical cannabis research I’ve conducted over the past decade for my writing projects, I now know what I will tell the next person who is considering suicide and honest enough to express that to me: Go smoke or vaporize some cannabis.

-In fact, I’ll do that one better: I will take some good cannabis to them.
+I’ll do that one better: I will take some good cannabis to them.

 Those sad enough to even contemplate ending their lives should consume good cannabis, feel the resulting anxiety relief and euphoria, and then think about all of their troubles again—this time, minus the crushing anxiety and depression that has prevented them from objectively and intelligently approaching their problems.
 If patients suffering depression and hopelessness can’t improve their mental and emotional perspective and attitude, there is no way they will ever escape their disease.

 Avoidance behavior, including severe procrastination, often afflicts those who are suffering anxiety and depression.
 Of course, blowing off taxes, child support, car maintenance, class assignments, or exercise will never result in an improved life or greater happiness.
 Fortunately, cannabis therapy of all shapes and sizes can help patients re-engage in life, manage their affairs, and interact with others to the advantage of all parties.